fork-handles/forkhandles/bunting4k/README.md

 Simple, typesafe, testable command line flags.

 ## Why?
 This nano-library provides a simple way to set command line options using required, defaulted or switch-based options.
-Use the long or short names to set the options, or pass "--help" for the docs.
+Set commands, use the long or short names to set the options and flags, or pass "--help" for the docs.

 ```kotlin
 import dev.forkhandles.bunting.Bunting